matteo-d-m/cnns-tutorial/README.md

 cnns-tutorial/
 ├── docs/                      # text documents with supplementary materials & links ├── files/                     # supplementary files (e.g., images)
-└── cnns-tutorial.ipynb        # step-by-step implementation of the paper's contents
+├── README.md                  # the file you are reading, the information you need ├── cnns-tutorial.ipynb        # step-by-step implementation of the paper's contents └── cnns-tutorial-env.yml      # installation file
 ```

 ## Jump To